flemay/3musketeers/envfile/README.md

 ## Bottom line

+Bottom line is that `.env` is a very important file that can be managed in different ways.

+With the 3 Musketeers, `.env` is created automatically which helps automating the CI pipeline.

-Bottom line is that `.env` is the essential file and can be managed different ways.
-In practice, you could create a file like `.env.dev` with the config of your dev environment and copy the content of it into `.env` so that you can manually deploy/delete/etc your app.
-This allows you to not loose accidentally the values if `.env` were to get replaced.
+In a day to day development process, you could create a file like `.env.dev` with the config of your dev environment and copy the content of it into `.env` so that you can manually deploy/delete/etc your app for testing.
+This allows you to not loose accidentally the values if `.env` was to get replaced or the need to set all the environment variables on your machine.

 # Tutorial